domsson/falcon/README.md

 However, using a description string is a very solid approach that allows for relatively simple script logic and isn't too hard to set up either.

+The general syntax of the `ident-string` is as follows:

+    bank:shaft:floor

-The general syntax is `bank:shaft:floor`, but depending on the component, only some of that information is required:
+Depending on the component, only some of that information might be
+required:

 | component      | description syntax | example                        |
 |----------------|--------------------|--------------------------------|